 Feed Gas, Apply Brakes

 Starting and stopping are the essential building blocks of save ATV riding.
 Applying the gas is one of the most fun parts of starting our ATV tours, yet it’s important to utilize caution.
 Your off-road machine is made to perform, meaning it will be very responsive once you open the throttle.
 People will sometimes make the mistake of gunning their ATV in an enclosed area, creating havoc and risk where it is not necessary.
 Braking smoothly is also an important function.
 Practice your braking abilities before hitting any terrain that is too technical.
 Be sure to apply both the front and back brakes evenly, delivering full stopping power to the machine without overloading the front components.
 When it comes to ATV riding in our majestic state, there are many tips and tricks that can be helpful for optimizing the experience.
 Next time, we’ll look at more driving tips to help beginners thrive on the trail.
+Be sure to read part 2 of our ATV riding tips for beginners in our rental adventures.
 If you are looking for the best ATV rentals in Colorado, we’re here to help!
 Riders simply need to show up, sign the paperwork, go through the orientation, then hit the dirt and enjoy the day.
 If you are looking for an adrenalized adventure, be sure to contact Estes Park ATV Rentals today to book your tour!